 Often times the parties will try to negotiate a settlement before your case comes to trial.
 A settlement will often be the fastest way for you to get the compensation you deserve and move on with your life.

-We will handle all of the negotiations with the defendant’s attorney(s) and report to you.
+We will handle the negotiations with the defendant’s attorney(s) and report to you.
 We’ll give you our professional opinion on any offers made, but the final decision to accept or decline will be yours.

-Going To Trial
+Going to Trial

 If a settlement agreement can’t be reached, we will take your medical malpractice case to trial.
 A trial will involve the presentation of evidence from both plaintiff and defendant as well as testimony from expert witnesses on both sides who will attempt to explain the medical aspects of the case to the jury.